acul009/svalin/readme.md

 After receiving the join code, the client will establish an encrypted connection to the agent.
 The agent should now print out it's confirm code.
 Enter the confirm code along with the device name in the client and click confirm to add the new device.

+> [!Note]
+> The confirm code is derived from the TLS session and is meant to prevent someone from impersonating the agent.

 ## Contributing